Graduate Assistantships

 - Filed a FAFSA application

-- Strong interpersonal communication and writing skills
+- Strong interpersonal communication and professional skills

 - Ability to take initiative and able to work independently

-Responsibilities of a Graduate Assistantship
+Roles of a Graduate Assistantship

 Graduate Assistants responsibilities will vary and may include the following: